 Is the Seattle University MPA program the right fit for me?

 The Seattle University Master of Public Administration (MPA) program educates public service professionals seeking to advance their careers in local, state, or federal government or the nonprofit sector.
-Our graduates receive a holistic education that promotes service to diverse communities, and prepares them with knowledge and skills in critical thinking, analysis, administration, management, policy, and research.
+Our graduates receive a holistic education that promotes engagement and service in our communities, and prepares them with knowledge and skills in critical thinking, analysis, administration, management, policy, and research.

 What types of students are in the MPA program?

 - For students not employed or seeking to explore another field or sector of interest, the Seattle University MPA offers hands on learning and service opportunities in the heart of an urban community.
-Internships include: The Washington State Budget & Policy Center, United Way of King County, King County Council, Swedish Health Services, and more.
+2017-2018 internship sites included: City of Seattle, King County, Sound Transit, BloodWorks NW, City of Bellevue, and Enterprise Community Partners.

 What makes the Seattle University MPA program unique?

-- We focus on social justice and the empowerment of diverse communities.
+- We focus on social justice and engagement with diverse communities.

-- Service and research with faculty who are active scholars and practitioners.
+- Service and research from faculty who are active scholars and practitioners, including six full-time faculty, and part-time faculty that are experienced professionals in their field.

 - We collaborate with a network of experienced students, faculty, alumni, and community leaders.